pypi/warehouse/docs/user/organization-accounts/org-acc-faq.md

     Yes, anyone can create an organization.
 They are available as a paid feature for commercial entities and free of cost for community projects.
-    To know how to create an organization account, please see the steps to follow [here](https://docs.pypi.org/organization-accounts/actions/org-actions/).
+    To learn how to create an organization account, please see the steps to follow [here](https://docs.pypi.org/organization-accounts/actions/org-actions/).

 1. **How do I access an organization account?**